fraylopez/restaurant/README.md

 Time spent in the development, testing and documentation of the system:

-- Code+Test+Performance: 2.5 hours
+- Code + Test + Performance: 2.5 hours
-- Metrics: 1 hour
+- Metrics + Documentation: 1 hour
-- Documentation: 20 minutes